 When it comes to work, Murphy-Brown goes 'whole hog.'
 The livestock production business is the world's largest hog producer.
-Murphy-Brown maintains some 850,000 breeding sows (more than 90% of which are genetic lines that produce the leanest hogs possible) and brings to market more than 17 million hogs annually.
-It operates about 450 company-owned farms in a dozen states.
-The company extends its hog production through partnerships with more than 1,500 independent farmers and contract growers in the US.
-Murphy-Brown is part of meat maker John Morrell, itself a subsidiary of pork-processing giant Smithfield Foods.
+Murphy-Brown maintains some 895,000 breeding sows (more than 90% of which are genetic lines that produce the leanest hogs possible) and brings to market more than 16 million hogs annually.
+It operates about 450 company-owned farms in a dozen states, as well as international operations.
+The company extends its hog production through partnerships with more than 2,000 independent farmers and contract growers in the US.
+Murphy-Brown is part of meat maker

-Stationed in Warsaw, North Carolina, the company has a dozen facilities in Colorado, Illinois, Iowa, Missouri, North Carolina, South Carolina, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, and Virginia.
+Based in North Carolina, the company boasts a dozen facilities in Colorado, Illinois, Iowa, Missouri, North Carolina, South Carolina, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, and Virginia.

-The company is part of Smithfield Foods' Pork segment, which accounted for 84% of its parent's revenue in 2013.
+The company is part of Smithfield Foods' Pork segment, which accounted for 84% of its parent's 2013 revenue.
 Sales for this segment declined slightly in 2013 as high pork supplies contributed to lower average fresh pork sales prices.
 Fresh pork sales volumes increased as a result of higher slaughter levels and hog weights.

-Among other areas addressed in the cost savings initiative, Smithfield intends on reconfiguring and converting farms, axing high-cost, third-party hog-grower contracts and breeding stock sourcing contracts.
+Among other areas addressed in the cost-savings initiative, Smithfield intends to reconfigure and convert farms and axe high-cost, third-party hog-grower contracts and breeding stock sourcing contracts.
 In 2011 about 65% of its market hogs were bred on contract farms.